tommysisk/writhe_tools/README.md

 <p align="center" style="font-size:25px;">
-  Computation of the writhe and wnalysis of polymer coordinate data
+  Computation of the writhe and analysis of polymer coordinate data
 </p>